Ssravani272/earthquake-visualization/README.md

 - Fetch earthquake data from the API provided: `https://data.bmkg.go.id/DataMKG/TEWS/gempadirasakan.json`
 - Extract required fields (e.g., latitude, longitude, magnitude, location, DateTime, region) from the JSON data
-- Store the data in either a file (GeoJSON format) or a database (with a suitable data model)
+- Store the data in a database (with a suitable data model)
 - Develop an API service to fetch the stored earthquake data in GeoJSON format
-- Use a visualization library like Leaflet.js or Mapbox GLJS to display the earthquake data on a map
+- Use a visualization library like Leaflet.js to display the earthquake data on a map

 ## Getting Started
 To get started with the project, follow these steps:

 1. Clone the repository: